Basis-Theory/docs/source/includes/api-reference/_atomic_cards.md

   `https://api.basistheory.com/atomic/cards/{id}`
 </span>

-Get an atomic card by ID in the tenant.
+Get an Atomic Card by ID in the Tenant.

 ### Permissions